ThoughtWorks-DPS/old-helm-charts/setup-notes.md

 6. See `release.yml` in the workflows folder

-Iterating on a the `opa-sidecar-injector` deployment as the first chart.
+Iterating on a the `opa-sidecar-admission-controller` deployment as the first chart.